 While some dieters happily accept when someone suggests a snack, others feel pangs of guilt when a nibble is merely suggested.
 However, there is nothing inherently wrong with a bite between meals.
-In fact, snacking might be the missing ingredient that will help you reach your weight loss goals.|
+In fact, snacking might be the missing ingredient that will finally help you reach your weight-loss goals.|

 But how can this make sense, since snacking theoretically adds calories?

 Snacking doesn’t serve to replace a meal.
-In fact, you should spread meals and snacks out by an hour or two, and snacks should total a couple hundred calories or less.
+In fact, you should spread meals and snacks out by an hour or two, and snacks should only total a couple hundred calories or less.

 To avoid grazing: